-Whether it is from natural causes like extreme natural disasters or geo-magnetic events, or from man-made attacks like low-level terror attacks or an electro-magnetic pulse (EMPs) attack, one thing is for certain, it’s only a matter of time before something cripples our nation’s electric grid.
+Whether it is from natural causes like extreme natural disasters or geo-magnetic events, or manufactured attacks like low-level terror attacks or an electro-magnetic pulse (EMPs) attack, one thing is for sure, it’s only a matter of time before something cripples our nation’s electric grid.

 How likely is an EMP attack or Severe Space Weather Catastrophe

-The CME that hit back in 1859 was so powerful that it could actually be observed with the naked-eye.
+The CME that hit back in 1859 was so powerful that it could actually be observed with the naked eye.
 It caused widespread damage to telegraph systems throughout the world.
 Telegraph operators received shocks, telegraph papers burst into flames, and aurora-induced electric currents sent power through telegraph machines allowing messages to be transmitted even after being disconnected.

-Because of their total dependency on critical infrastructures for electricity, communications, food and water delivery, banking and financial services, and even emergency services, highly populated urban centers would experience the brunt of the catastrophe and would likely see large amounts of death and chaos.
+Because of their total dependency on critical infrastructures for electricity, communications, food, and water delivery, banking and financial services, and even emergency services, highly populated urban centers would experience the brunt of the catastrophe and would likely see large amounts of death and chaos.

-According to Frank Gaffney, a spokesman for the Center for Security Policy, within a year of an attack “nine out of 10 Americans would be dead, because we can’t support a population of the present size in urban centers and the like without electricity.”
+According to Frank Gaffney, a spokesman for the Center for Security Policy, within a year of an attack, “nine out of 10 Americans would be dead because we can’t support a population of the present size in urban centers and the like without electricity.”
 If that sounds a little high, consider Former CIA Bureau Chief Claire Lopez is also warning that “Within one year, it is estimated that 9 out of 10 of all Americans would be dead.”

 What can you do to protect yourself from Attacks on our Power Grid?

 The simple fact is emergency management personnel have no contingency plans to deal with this type of event and would be overwhelmed in a matter of hours.
-If you need proof of this, just look at how they respond to routine events like hurricanes; now imagine an event that would make those hurricanes look like an innocent summer’s breeze.
+If you need proof of this, just look at how they respond to routine events like hurricanes; now, imagine an event that would make those hurricanes look like an innocent summer breeze.

-Shielding your Electronics from EMPs, CMEs and Solar Flares.
+Shielding your Electronics from EMPs, CMEs, and Solar Flares.